 When I review courses, I try to be as objective as possible, but I am usually aware when my personal opinion gets in the way.
 Most of those times, I will point it out.
 I only review courses I think my view brings something new to the table, that adds to existing reviews.
 If I'm just rehashing everyone else's opinions, it won't be helpful.
 As a result, I only post reviews I believe can receive a "helpful" vote from anyone on the planet, and I try to craft reviews as such - in fact, if there are already several reviews on a course, I will do everything I can to make my review better than all the others, and if there's no way I can do that, I won't review it.

 What helps me give a course a higher rating:

 -Are tees, signs, and baskets in good quality?
 I don't care about having the best maps and signage, but I need something.
 A digital map helps with this, and mitigates some of the need for excellent signage.

 -Is safety a concern, with close or crossing fairways, or non-DG stuff getting in the way?

--Practice basket, good parking, local stores, clubs, and tournaments, and other things are nice and can be mentioned, but they can't be the focal point of your review.
+-Practice basket, good parking, local stores, clubs, and tournaments, are nice and can be mentioned, but they can't be the focal point of your review.